tuvllms/tuvllms.github.io/_pages/about.md

 {% details For prospective PhD students %}
 <p>
 I plan to recruit one or two PhD students every year.
 If you are interested in joining my lab, please <a href='https://applyto.graduateschool.vt.edu/apply'>apply</a> to the VT Graduate School and list me as a potential advisor.
 Please also check out the <a href='https://cs.vt.edu/Graduate/ApplicationDeadlines.html'>application deadlines</a> and <a href='https://website.cs.vt.edu/Graduate/Prospective.html'>information for prospective students</a>.
-Due to the high volume of emails I receive, I may not be able to respond to each one individually.
-However, please don't be discouraged---I may still review your application.
+Due to the high volume of emails I receive, I may not be able to respond to each one individually; please don't be discouraged — I may still review your application.
 </p>
 {% enddetails %}